IonicaBizau/bind-table-crud/README.md

 ## Change Log

+### dev
+ - Added the `self.tableData` variable which contains the last rendered data.

 ### v0.3.0
  - transferred module to the new jxMono organization
  - updated Bind to `v0.4.0`, Events to `v0.4.0`